Leaving the corporate rat race to become a digital nomad was the best thing I ever did. But it wasn’t all beaches and good times.

 I had no leadership or presentation training.
 I’d only been through the workshop once, as a participant!

 Unsurprisingly, it was painful.
-I’m not ashamed to admit that I sucked.
+I’m not even ashamed to admit that I sucked.

 But the next month I was better.
 I kept striving to improve.